initgrep-com/initgrep.blog/_postCollection/java/spring/spring-security-oauth2-jwt-authentication-resource-server.markdown

 There are four parties involved —

 - **Client** is a third party Application that wants access to the protected resource from a resource server.
-- **Authentication Server** is the server which helps to authenticate a Resource Owner.
+- **Authentication Server** is the server that helps to authenticate a Resource Owner.
 - **Resource Owner** is the user that owns the protected resource.
-- **Resource Server** is the server which serves the protected resources owned by Resource Owner.
+- **Resource Server** is the server that serves the protected resources owned by Resource Owner.

 &nbsp;&nbsp;